sonic-net/SONiC/doc/xrcvd/transceiver-monitor-hld.md

 Transceiver EEPROM information can be accessed via reading sysfs files(e.g. `/sys/bus/i2c/devices/2-0048/hwmon/hwmon4/qsfp9_eeprom`) or other ways, this is upon vendor's own implementation.

-Transceiver EEPROM accessing can be achieved by legacy sfputil.py plugin or new platform API.
-Xcvrd supports both methods.
-If platform API is not yet implemented on some vendor's device, it will automatically fall back on sfputil.py plugin.

 ### 1.3 Transceiver change event and vendor platform API ###

 #### 1.3.1 Transceiver change event ####